btnhutdev/OAS.FE/README.md

 ### Demo Approves and Rejects Product
 * Admin approves/rejects auction products
+* Products need to be approved before the auction can open.
 <p align="center">
   <img src="img/Admin/Home1.png" width=1000><br/>
   <i>Approves/Rejects products</i>
 </p>

 * Admin rejects auction product
+* Rejected products will be flagged as Rejected.
+* When refusing, admin need to enter the reason for the refusal, then the product owner will receive a notification email with the reason for the refusal.
 <p align="center">
   <img src="img/Admin/RejectProduct.png" width=1000><br/>
   <i>Rejects product</i>